ethanpham/E-commerce-DBMS-CRUD-GUI/README.md

 ```

-- Deployment

-To deploy this project run
+- To deploy this project run

 ```bash
   python App.py